syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ## Customize the group expander icon

 The group expander icon is used to indicate the state of a group.
-It is displayed only when the `SfDataGrid.allowExpandCollapseGroup` option is enabled.
-The icon can be customized by using the `SfDataGridThemeData.groupExpandIconData` property.
+It is displayed only when the [SfDataGrid.allowExpandCollapseGroup](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowExpandCollapseGroup.html) option is enabled.
+The icon can be customized by using the [SfDataGridThemeData.groupExpanderIcon](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/groupExpanderIcon.html) property.

-The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in the `syncfusion_flutter_core` package.
+The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in the [syncfusion_flutter_core](https://pub.dev/packages/syncfusion_flutter_core) package.

 {% tabs %}
 {% highlight Dart %}